 MY PLAYS are queer.
-They travel a spectrum from ridiculous to surreal and are all set on the same planet.
-This planet, while shockingly similar to the Earth, is in a parallel universe.
+They travel a spectrum from ridiculous to surreal.
 My writing uses repetition and assemblage techniques to push the boundaries of theatrical form; to better examine ideas and history; to recycle archetypes and stories.
 I am inspired by the work of Charles Ludlam and The Ridiculous Theatrical Company and expand upon their traditions in my writing.
 Typically, I eschew realism as well as heteronormative narratives.
-I like decadence and the frightening world that lies behind it, I craft journeys around the collapse of it.
+I like decadence and the frightening world that lies behind it, I craft journeys around the collapse of all that.
 I am often inspired by natural history, geology and the cosmos.

 FROM SKULL TO GHOST

 Set in a rapidly sinking Brooklyn, From Skull To Ghost is an obsessive work about loss and time passed in a vanishing world.
 A massive sea wall is being built up Fourth Avenue to keep the quickly rising tides at bay.
 On the other side of the wall, a chosen family gathers in their local bar, to mourn the death of one of their own.
 People claiming to work for the city are knocking on doors — they should not be let in.
 The friends keep drinking and burning sage, reliving the night of the funeral as the water gets higher and higher.
 Then, one by one, they start leaving.

 A radical faerie-inspired, ritualistic retelling of The Bakkhai by Euripides.